hjoliver/cylc-subwf-example/README.md

 still throughout this procedure).

-#### Recovering from workflow auto-migration
+#### Manipulating sub-workflow state

+Where possible, manually trigger a sub-workflow instance via its launcher task, so that the main worklfow sees it as an application under its control.

+If you restart or rerun a sub-workflow instance directly via its own workflow ID, the main workflow won't know you did that.
+(If an application is used in a workflow and you run it independently as well, you can't expect the workflow to know you did that).

+However, if you do directly trigger a sub-workflow for some reason, just wait for it to complete, then trigger it again via its launcher task.
+The scheduler will see that the sub-workflow already ran to completion, and will shut down with success status, so the laucher task will succeed.

+Note that scheduler auto-migration of detached workflows can cause this.
-Detached workflows are subject to auto-migration: the scheduler can be told (via global config) to shut down and restart itself on another host.

-Migrated sub-workflows will not be seen by the main workflow (whether it migrated or not) because they were not restarted by the launcher task.
+The scheduler can be told (via global config) to shut down after restarting itself on another run host.
+The migrated sub-workflow will not be seen by the main workflow (whether it also migrated or not) because it was not restarted by the launcher task.

 To recover from this, just wait for the migrated sub-workflow to finish then retrigger its launcher task.
-It will restart again then shut down immediately, reporting success, because it already ran to completion.
+It will restart again then shut down immediately with success, because it already ran to completion.